sweng-epfl/public/sdp/ExampleSummary.md

 ## Dorothea

-I found a library that did exactly what we wanted for our "filter and search" feature, so it only took me a couple of hours instead of being work for the entire week!
+I found a library that did exactly what we wanted for our "filter and search" feature, so it only took me a couple of hours instead of being work for the entire sprint!

 While this was a positive, my decision to then take the topmost task from the product backlog and work on it was not good, as Caspar could've used my help on the itinerary feature.
 Next time I'm in this situation, I will instead ask the team if there is something I could help with.